StampedPassp0rt/DSI-DC-1/week-01/1.4-lesson/readme.md

  'Porkchop': pink}
 ```

-Let's delete a friend to the phonebook.
+Let's delete a friend from colors.
 In the Python shell type:
 ```bash
 del colors['Roger']